adworjan/VSCode_Ansible_Workshop/README.md

 ```
 http://{ipaddr}:8080/
 ```
+You can add an Ansible extension to VS Code to provide syntax highlighting and autocomplete.
+To do this, click the 3 connected with one disconnected square icon on the left bar.
+In the search bar in the top left, type Ansible.
+Find the extension titled "Ansible" 0.5.2 VS Code extension for Ansible.
+And click Install.

-Once the window opens, click the 3 horizontal bars in the top left, hover over terminal and select "New Terminal"
+For students: once the window opens, click the 3 horizontal bars in the top left, hover over terminal and select "New Terminal"

 Now begin the lab starting with the portion after logging in to the control host.